reab5555/Automated-Video-Transcriber/README.md

 This solution is designed to streamline the transcription and translation of video files in a scalable and automated manner.
 By integrating advanced AI models like OpenAI Whisper for transcription and MarianMT for multilingual translation, the system ensures high-quality subtitle generation.

 The pipeline operates within a Kubernetes environment, enabling parallel processing of multiple files for maximum efficiency.
-A watch folder functionality ensures that only new and unprocessed videos are detected and handled, while the integration with Google Cloud Storage (GCS) facilitates seamless input/output file management.
+A watch folder functionality ensures that only new and unprocessed videos are detected and handled, while the integration with Google Cloud Storage (GCS) facilitates input/output file management.
 With automated scheduling and customizable parameters, this system is ideal for applications that require regular and reliable transcription and translation of multimedia content.

 ---------------------------------------------------------------------------------